Or run directly with npx

 # Specify schema path

-npx rich-domain generate --schema prisma/schema.prisma
+npx rich-domain generate --schema ./prisma/schema.prisma

-# Generate to custom directory
+# Generate to custom directory with Zod

-npx rich-domain generate --validation zod
+npx rich-domain generate --output ./src/domain --validation zod

 # Generate only specific models